ml-archive/gatekeeper/README.md

 ```

 #### Customizing config
-By default `GatekeeperMiddleware` uses `app.gatekeeper.config` as it's configuration.
+By default `GatekeeperMiddleware` uses `app.gatekeeper.config` as its configuration.
 However, you can pass a custom configuration to each `GatekeeperMiddleware` type via the initializer
 `GatekeeperMiddleware(config:)`.
 This allows you to set configuration on a per-route basis.